-Thioglycollate broth which contains nutrient broth and 1% thioglycollate is also used to cultivate anaerobes.
+Thioglycollate broth contains nutrient broth, and 1% thioglycollate is also used to cultivate anaerobes.

-Before inoculation RCM/CMB medium is boiled to make it oxygen-free.
-After inoculation, it is covered with a layer of sterile liquid paraffin oil to prevent the entry of oxygen in the medium.
-The ingredients present in the medium help to maintain the anaerobic (reduced) environment.
+Before inoculation, RCM/CMB medium is boiled to make it oxygen-free.
+After inoculation, it is covered with a layer of sterile liquid paraffin oil to prevent the entry of oxygen into the medium.
+The medium’s ingredients help maintain the anaerobic (reduced) environment.

-- Unsaturated fatty acids present in meat utilize oxygen for auto-oxidation, this reaction is catalyzed by haematin in the meat.
+- Unsaturated fatty acids in meat utilize oxygen for auto-oxidation.
+This reaction is catalyzed by haematin in the meat.

-- Glutathione and cysteine (both are reducing agents) present in meat also utilize oxygen.
+- Glutathione and cysteine (both reducing agents) present in meat also utilize oxygen.

 - Sulphydryl compounds (present in cysteine) also contribute to a reduced oxidation-reduction potential.

 (*for a detailed explanation of each component and its significance, read the composition and functions of ingredients below)

 Ingredients per liter of deionized water:*